masolimano/maneage/README-pipeline.md

      discussed here.

-     - `paper.tex`: Delete the text of the abstract and the paper's main body, *except* the "Acknowledgements" section.
+     - `paper.tex`: Delete the text of the abstract and the paper's main body, *except* the "Acknowledgments" section.
 This reproduction pipeline was designed by funding from many grants, so its necessary to acknowledge them in your final research.